tutek1/DTLabs/02_Player/lab02.md

 ```GDScript
 rotation.y = lerp(rotation.y, angle, ?)
 ```
 However, what will the parameter `t` be?
 One option is to "just use some constant between `0.0 - 1.0`, so it looks good".
 This is a good idea, but it isn't **framerate independent**.
-If we run the game and the `_physics_process()` at 60FPS, the interpolation will be much faster than at 30FPS.
+If we run the game and the `_physics_process()` at 60 FPS, the interpolation will be much faster than at 30 FPS.
 (A nice example can be seen in the video above at **6:58**)

 We need to compensate for the actual time that has passed between the last call of the `_physics_process()` and now.
 That is exactly where the parameter of **delta** comes in.
 The parameter that can be seen in `_process()` and `_physics_process` called `delta` is the time in seconds that has passed between the last and current frame.